GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: Computational Experiments

 \subsection{Data and Preprocessing}

-For the experiments, we use data from three categories: (1) gene deletion strategy data, which serves as the ground truth for prediction tasks; (2) SMILES data, which provides information on the metabolites in the metabolic models; and (3) amino acid (AA) sequence data, which provides information on the genes, specifically their encoded proteins in the metabolic models.
-The details of the constructed datasets are summarized in Table \ref{table: data_sum}.
+For the experiments, we use data from four categories associated with each metabolic model: (1) gene deletion strategy data, which serves as the ground truth for prediction tasks; (2) SMILES data, providing information on the metabolites in the models; (3) amino acid (AA) sequence data, providing information on the genes, specifically their encoded proteins in the models; and (4) the metabolite network structure.